Ard3ny/ard3ny.github.io/_posts/2023-06-28-Upgrade-GAMADV-XTD3-from-GAM.md

 ```

-You will receieve the browser link (either open it locally or paste it to another machine with browser)
+You will receive the browser link (either open it locally or paste it to another machine with a browser)

-If the link isnt opened localy and you will get message "unable to connect" error"
+If the link isn't opened locally and you will get the message "unable to connect" error"

 Just copy the URL of the browser with the error and paste it to terminal